Looking for an alternative to

+A broken nose, or nasal fracture, can significantly alter your appearance.
+It can also make it much harder to breathe through your nose.
 Getting struck on the nose, whether by another person, a door, or the floor is not pleasant.
-Your nose will hurt-usually a lot.
-You'll likely have a nose bleed and soon find it difficult to breathe through your nose.
-Swelling develops both inside and outside the nose, and you may get dark bruises around your eyes ("black eyes").
+Your nose will hurt, usually a lot.
+You’ll likely have a nose bleed and soon find it difficult to breathe through your nose.
+Swelling develops both inside and outside the nose, and you may get dark bruises around your eyes (black eyes).

-Your doctor will ask you several questions and will examine your nose and face.
-You will be asked to explain how the fracture occurred, the state of your general health, and how your nose looked before the injury.
-The doctor will examine not only your nose, but also the surrounding areas including your eyes, jaw, and teeth, and will look for bruising, lacerations, and swelling.
+Your doctor will ask you several questions and examine your nose and face.
+You will be asked to explain how the fracture occurred, the state of your general health, and how your nose looked before the injury (bring a picture to your appointment, if possible).
+Your doctor will examine not only your nose, but also the surrounding areas including your eyes, jaw, and teeth, and will look for bruising, cuts, and swelling.

-Sometimes your physician will recommend an x-ray or computed tomography (CT) scan.
-These can help to identify other facial fractures but are not always helpful in determining if you have a broken nose.
+Sometimes your physician will recommend an X-ray or computed tomography (CT) scan.
+These can help identify other facial fractures, but are not always helpful in determining if you have a broken nose.
 The best way to determine that your nose is broken is if it looks very different or is harder to breathe through.

 If your nose is broken but not out of position, you may need no treatment other than rest and being careful not to bump your nose.

 If your nose is broken so badly that it needs to be repositioned, you have several options.
-You can have your nose repaired in the office in some situations.
-Your doctor can give you some local anesthesia, reposition the broken bones into place, and then hold them in the right location with a "cast" made of plastic, plaster, or metal.
-This cast will then stay in place for a week.
+Your nose can be repaired in the office in some situations.
+However, many situations require general anesthesia, particularly if the septum has also been damaged.
+Your doctor can give you local anesthesia, reposition the broken bones into place, and then hold them in the right location with a plastic, plaster, or metal cast.
+This cast will then stay in place for one week.
 In the first two weeks after the injury, your doctor may offer you this kind of repair, or a similar approach using general anesthesia in the operating room.